pluginpizza/automatic-login/README.md

 Alternatively, the `AUTOMATIC_LOGIN_USER_LOGIN` and `AUTOMATIC_LOGIN_USER_PASSWORD` constants can be used to define the login credentials for Automatic Login.
 Note that Automatic Login does not create a user for you and the user should already exist.

+### WP Snapshots

+The 'snapshots' and 'wpsnapshots' user names are recognized for folks using 10up's [Snapshots](https://github.com/10up/snapshots) project sharing tool.

 ```
 // Credentials for the Automatic Login plugin.
 define( 'AUTOMATIC_LOGIN_USER_LOGIN', 'mycooluser' );